Diseases

 • Stability of the agent/pathogen in the environment

-The bluetongue virus (BTV) is very stable.
-It survives essentially forever when frozen, although the process of freezing and thawing will itself reduce the titre of virus by approximately 1 log10.
-It can survive for years in whole blood kept in a refrigerator.
+BTV is very stable.
+It survives for decades in blood stored at under -70˚C, although the process of freezing and thawing will itself reduce the titre of virus.
+In a paper by Puggioni et al. (2018), a BTV-1 infected blood sample collected from an ewe with BT clinical signs during the 2006 Sardinia outbreak and stored in the fridge at + 4°C, was able to cause clinical signs when inoculated in a ram 10 years later.
+BTV is inactivated by 50°C/3 hours and 60°C/15 minutes.
+It is sensitive to pH <6.0 and >8.0, and is inactivated by ß-propiolactone, iodophores and phenolic compounds.
 The virus survives as long as 60 days in the circulation after infection of a ruminant, and infection persists life-long in vector insects.
-(BTV-25 infection of goats clearly is an exception to this general property because viraemia in BTV-25 infected goats can persist for several years and potentially is lifelong).
 The virus apparently survives freezing winters.
-However, the mechanism behind this survival or ‘over-wintering’ remains unknown although vertical transmission in the mammalian host has been demonstrated and may contribute although this is disputed.
-It has been proposed that BTV “overwinters” in temperate areas through low level circulation of the virus in animals and vectors, including infected adult insects that survive for relatively long periods even in winter.
+However, the mechanism behind this survival or ‘over-wintering’ remains unknown although vertical transmission in the mammalian host has been demonstrated and may contribute.
+It has been proposed that BTV “overwinters” in temperate areas through low level circulation of the virus in vectors, including infected adult insects that survive for relatively long periods even in winter.
 There is also some evidence for detection of BTV RNA in Culicoides larvae collected in the field from outbreak sites in North America.
-This suggests that in some cases the virus may be transmitted vertically in the insect vector, However, attempts to recover infectious virus were unsuccessful and the epidemiological significance of these observations is uncertain.
+This suggests that in some cases the virus may be transmitted vertically in the insect vector.
+However, attempts to recover infectious virus were unsuccessful and the epidemiological significance of these observations is uncertain.

 • Species involved